Appendix III: Word Wise

 These words should be used only when actual comparisons are drawn or relationships shown.
 They should not, that is, be used to mean ‘fairly’.

-Two hundred people were exposed to the virus, but comparatively (relatively) few developed symptoms of the
+Two hundred people were exposed to the virus, but comparatively (relatively) few developed symptoms of the illness (correct: a comparison is

 made between two hundred and few).
-The drug, a comparatively (relatively) recent development,
+The drug, a comparatively (relatively) recent development, was tested on the volunteers (incorrect: no

 comparison is made).